gomezc1/gomezc1/README.md

     - Do you have a mentor?
 Yes, he's a Senior Software Engineer Manager: Ex FAANG & Fintech. <br>
     - Is a Master's in the plans?
 Definitely!
 I have universities in mind 🧠 - <br>
     - Current Locations: San Francisco, Chicago, and Asia 🌐 - <br>
+    - Stop using the Matrix!
+I grew up on The Matrix...deal with it potato :P <br>
     - Graduation: 2025 🤖 -
     <br>
     <br>